ant-design/pro-table/README.en_US.md

 - date date eg. 2019-11-16
 - dateTime date and time eg. 2019-11-16 12:50:00
 - time time eg. 12:50:00
-- option operation item, it will automatically increase marginRight, only one data is supported.
+- option operation item, it will automatically increase marginRight, only one array is supported.
 - text default value, no processing

 ## Usage